aryankush25/arris/README.md

 # Arris Dashboard

-This project is a Reflex-based dashboard application for managing Shopify stores.
+This project is an AI-powered, Reflex-based dashboard application for generating and managing pages in Shopify stores.
 Reflex is a powerful, open-source platform for building web applications.
-It provides a user-friendly interface for store owners to manage their products and orders.
+It provides a user-friendly interface for store owners to streamline their operations.

 ## Installation